Youth Leadership Forum

 Approximately 35 delegates will be selected to attend the YLF.
 Selected delegates will be notified shortly.
 Additional information on the forum will be provided to selected delegates.

 Selected delegates must fill out and return a confirmation form.

 Peer Mentor applications are no longer being accepted for the 2015 YLF

 803-896-6574 • Email us

-The SC Youth Leadership Forum is implemented by state and local partners, including SCVRD, Continuum of Care, PRO-Parents, South Carolina Assistive Technology Program (SCATP), Wil Lou Gray, the Developmental Disabilities Council, SC Department of Mental Health, SC Department of Juvenile Justice(DJJ) and ABLE-SC.
+The SC Youth Leadership Forum is implemented by state and local partners, including SCVRD, Continuum of Care, PRO-Parents, South Carolina Assistive Technology Program (SCATP), Wil Lou Gray, the Developmental Disabilities Council, SC Department of Mental Health and ABLE-SC.